String diagrams for Strictification and Coherence: Strictness

-\topicsentence{Now we prove the right square commutes.} This proof is somewhat more involved: unlike \ref{proposition:f-then-g-is-identity}, the composite $\FunF \circ \FunG$ is merely isomorphic to the identity functor, not equal on the nose.
+\topicsentence{Now we prove naturality of $\epsilon$.} This proof is somewhat more involved: unlike \ref{proposition:f-then-g-is-identity}, the composite $\FunF \circ \FunG$ is merely isomorphic to the identity functor, not equal on the nose.
 Thus, we begin with an inductive definition: